myselfscrum/kochessenz-recipes/content/english/post/002-05-02-sesam-nuggets-mit-thaispargel-und-korianderpuree.md

 I mash and heat the mash carefully in a small pan.

-* 1/2 bunch of coriander greens
+* 1/2 bunch of cilantro greens
-* 1 teaspoon coriander seeds
+* 1 teaspoon cilantro seeds

 I crush and add the green mash to half of the mashed potatoes.
 I roll the chicken in the sesame seeds, the asparagus ragout is well cooked down and the mashed potatoes are now two colors.
 Quickly into the serving rings with it and served.